jjkeith/Bright-Lights-Big-Kitty/README.md

 #Hairballerz
-[include link to finished game]
+* [include link to finished game]

-The goal is make some cat cash (ξ) by building establishments early in the game.
-As players accrue cash, they can start investing in destination properties that will help them make more money on their establishments.
-In order to win, player must buy all the destinations in order until they get the WCAT Television Studio and win the game.
+The goal is earn enough money on establishments to buy the WCAT Television Station.

 ####Inspiration
 After playing Machi Koro, a Japanese card game where players act as mayors and invest in infrastructure, my  seven-year-old daughter wanted to create a similar game, but with her favorite animal: cats.